zhangfan9607243/Unimelb_COMP90042_Automated_Fact_Checking/README.md

    - `NOT_ENOUGH_INFO`: Evidence is insufficient to determine the truthfulness.
    - `DISPUTED`: Evidence is inconclusive or contradictory.

+In this project, we will adopt an approach that combines an encoder-based LLM (RoBERTa) with a decoder-based LLM (LLaMA).

 The final system's performance is evaluated using **Codalab**, where both evidence retrieval and claim classification are measured.

+## Files Introduction

 Please ensure you set up the following directory structure before running the project: